If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Floor Type All floor types

-Yes, of course, you can use this on vinyl.
-But this mop is also suitable for laminate, stone, tiles, hardwood, bamboo, cement and drywall.
+Beyond vinyl, this mop is safe for laminate, stone, tile, hardwood, bamboo, and drywall.

 Pros

-• Cleans up hair, dirt, debris and dust.
+• Versatile pickup: Cleans up hair, dirt, and dust with ease.

 Cons